Why PMDD Makes You Question Life

 Image by Hebert Santos on pexels

-I was in ‘no-mans-land’.
-Caught between a rock and a hard place.
-My sense of identity was dictated by the condition for many years — it led, and I followed.
+My sense of identity was dictated by the condition — for many years, it led, and I followed.

 Image by Johann Van der Linde on pexels

-What was I doing on earth and what was my purpose?
+What was I doing on earth, and what was my purpose?

-These questions circled my mind on a frequent basis and led to feelings of despair.
-I did my best to avoid burdening others, I stayed in my lane, and I kept my troubles to myself.
+I did my best to avoid burdening others, stayed in my lane, and kept my troubles to myself.

 Image by Liza Summer on pexels